Sasha-Krasnoshchokov/portfolio-server/README.md

 [Portfolio server](https://github.com/Sasha-Krasnoshchokov/portfolio-server) is the backend part of the Portfolio app.

   * Built on the [Nest](https://github.com/nestjs/nest) framework using the [TypeScript](https://www.typescriptlang.org/).
   * Deployed to the [Vercel](https://vercel.com/docs) platform.
-Vercel Blob and Vercel Postgres are used as a data storage.
+Vercel Blob and Vercel Postgres are used as data storage.

 ## Local deploying
   * Clone the repository